russellbits/Writing/Fiction/05.Novels/03.brother-dustfish/brother-dustfish-outline.md

 # Brother Dustfish Chapter Outline

+I'm starting to consider the idea that the book, like many other books of this ilk, should be divided into volumes or books.
+Book 1 in this case would be from the Idex Mortex to the escape from the City of Horn.
+What then would Book 2 (and 3?) be?
+I'm not sure, so it will remain just a thought.

 ## 1. We meet Able and find out about his life in the Desert of Idex Mortez.

 ### The Desert of Idex Mortez